SteeltoeOSS/Samples/Management/src/ActuatorWeb/README.md

 [ActuatorWeb.http](./ActuatorWeb.http) and [ActuatorApi.http](../ActuatorApi/ActuatorApi.http) are also provided for experimentation with the exposed actuators.
 Variables for the .http files are stored in [http-client.env.json](./http-client.env.json).
-In both Visual Studio and Rider, when you open the .http file there is a dropdown box that can be used to switch between localhost variations (for example: actuators listening on an alternate port, basic authentication on/off) or environments.
+In both Visual Studio and Rider, when you open the .http file there is a dropdown box that can be used to select the environment you're working in (for example: running locally with actuators listening on an alternate port with basic authentication on).
 The dropdown is probably at the top of the window and may initially look like `env: <none>` or `Run With: No Environment`, although those interfaces are subject to change over time.
 You will need to either make an environment selection or define variables like `HostAddress` directly in the .http file in order for requests to work (review the .json file mentioned previously for variable examples).
 Please note that